Guideline on non-automatic scales correctly applied: These requirements result for your CE-compliant product

 • Determination of the mass in pharmaceutical laboratories for the purpose of analysis.

-• For direct sales to the public, the price is set on the basis of mass.
+• For direct sales to the public, the price is set on the based on mass.

 • Determination of the mass in trading transactions.